clemson-cal/sailfish/devel.md

       - Store command line flags in the checkpoint so they are restored
       - Give the problem an optional end time so if none is given the code doesn't just run forever
+      + Add an option to only recompute timestep only at the fold boundaries because the time step